kangjw0306/BlackJack/README.md

 # Blackjack

-A simple CLI blackjack game made with Python.
+A simple CLI blackjack bot made with Python.

-Currently supports hitting, standing, and doubling.
+Currently, supports hitting, standing, and doubling.
-Splitting is currently being worked on.
+Splitting is being worked on.

 ---